nkolster/people-building-analytics/README.md

 ```
 Rscript analyzeMeetings.R uid1 uid2
 ```

-Or from RStudio, more documentation in the pdf file.
+Or from RStudio, more documentation and analysis in the pdf file or here: https://docs.google.com/document/d/18J6zokcXgkY2mILRHQ3gpRO8dfqgmhW3zIXklQe7o7g/edit?usp=sharing